-AV 235 HUMAN FACTORS
+HUMAN FACTORS

 An introduction to the field of human behavior and characteristics as critical factors in the design and operation of electronic/machine systems.
 Emphasis is on crew resource management and human factors, including the study of human performance in complex systems with an examination of personality, stress, anxiety, fatigue, communication skills, decision making, situational awareness, analysis of aviation and accidents, and practical application of human factors and performance to modern aviation.
-Three hours of simulator training are required to complete this course.

-AV 245 ADVANCED HELICOPTER OPERATIONS
+ADVANCED HELICOPTER OPERATIONS

 The course will address advanced helicopter operations in a ground school environment.
 Students will be introduced to operations of turbine helicopters.
-The mountain flying phase will provide student with a working knowledge of operations in and around mountainous terrain.
+The mountain-flying phase will provide students with a working knowledge of operations in and around mountainous terrain.
 The external load phase covers the basic skills of flying with an external longline attached to the aircraft.
-The night vision goggle (NVG) phase will introduce the student to a new realm of flying safely at night, and will be completed using an Internet-based, FAA-approved Part 141 training syllabus and classroom instruction.
+The night-vision goggle (NVG) phase will introduce the student to a new realm of flying safely at night and will be completed using an Internet-based, FAA-approved Part 141 training syllabus and classroom instruction.
 NVG course licensing fee applies.
-See Aviation Program director for current course fee.
+See Aviation program director for current course fee.
+CREDITS: 4 LECTURE: 4